complexusprada/IntroLabs/IntroClassFiles/Tools/IntroClass/Responder/Responder.md

 # Mitigation methods

-## Disable LLMNR with Active Directory GPO:
+## Disable LLMNR with Local Group Policy editor:

-Active Directory has a GPO you can configure to prevent its domain workstations from using LLMNR.

 Use Local Group Policy editor by running gpedit.msc and modifying the policy.